 While the laws involving firearms and other weapons on K-12 school campuses, are incredibly nuanced, there are two general categories of laws that enable people to carry guns in schools:

-Nine states have laws explicitly aimed at arming school personnel: Florida, Georgia, Kansas, Missouri, Oklahoma, South Dakota, Tennessee, Texas, Wyoming.
+Ten states have laws explicitly aimed at arming school personnel: Florida, Georgia, Kansas, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Wyoming.

 In all of these states, there are optional programs that schools can use to arm teachers and school staff.
 Generally, these individuals must have a handgun carry permit, undergo some form of training, and be approved by the school district and/or the school.